Dipole resonances of non-absorbing dielectric nanospheres in the optical range: approximate explicit conditions for high- and moderate-refractive-index materials: Approximate determination of electric and magnetic dipole resonances

-that fulfills Eq.~(\ref{q1xgg1null}) for that particular $x$.
-A not-so-obvious consequence of this mathematical condition is that every time when $m$ equals $m_g^{a_1,j}$, the resonant size parameter experiences a ``jump'' of $\tfrac{\pi}{m}$ opposite to the variation in $m$, then promoting or demoting to the adjacent 0th-order resonance.
+is not a solution of Eq.~(\ref{q1xgg1null}), which is reduced to $\sin m(g+\tfrac{1}{2})\pi =0$ for $x=(g+\tfrac{1}{2})\pi$.
+In fact, it is $m=(j+g)/(g+\tfrac{1}{2})$ that fulfills Eq.~(\ref{q1xgg1null}) for that particular $x$.
+A not-so-obvious consequence of this mathematical condition is that every time when $m$ equals $(g+j)/(g+\tfrac{1}{2})$ the resonant size parameter experiences a ``jump'' of $\tfrac{\pi}{m}$ opposite to the variation in $m$, then promoting or demoting to the adjacent zeroth-order resonance.

+By simple inspection of Eq.~(\ref{q}), it is apparent that actual ``jump points'' in the size parameter of electric dipole resonances occur for those $\breve{x}_g^{a_1}$ that are solutions of $\chi_1'(\breve{x}_g^{a_1})=0$, which in fact are slightly smaller than $(g+\tfrac{1}{2})\pi$.
+The corresponding values of $m$ are then given by the zeros of $\psi_1'(m\breve{x}_g^{a_1})$, which can be approximated (see Appendix) by